Ultimate Miata Engine Swap Guide

 In all fairness, we expected the budget to go way beyond this.
 However, it proves that even when trying to prove a point to the masses, a budget LS build will be challenging.

-If you’re looking for off-the-shelf kits, then there are a wide variety of options available.
+If you’re looking for off-the-shelf kits, then there are a wide variety of options available, which all use tried and proven components.

 If you’re interested in all of the bargain-priced CXRacing swap parts, make sure you check out their eBay Store.